-This year's survey, responded to by companies' Annual Statement correspondent, included a question regarding whether the 2021 GRET table was used in its illustrations by the company.
-Last year, 29% of the responders indicated their company used the GRET for sales illustration purposes, with similar percentage results by size of company; this contrasted with about 28% in 2019.
-This year, 31% of responding companies indicated that they used the GRET in 2020 for sales illustration purposes.
-The range was from 11% for Direct Marketing to 43% for Independent.
+This year's survey, responded to by companies' Annual Statement correspondent, included a question regarding whether the 2022 GRET table was used in its illustrations by the company.
+Last year, 31% of the responders indicated their company used the GRET for sales illustration purposes, with similar percentage results by size of company; this contrasted with about 29% in 2020.
+This year, 35% of responding companies indicated that they used the GRET in 2022 for sales illustration purposes.
+The range was from 33% for Career and Niche Marketing to 43% for Independent.
+No companies in Career or Other used GRET.
 Based on the information received over the last several years, the variation in GRET usage appears to be in large part due to the relatively small sample size and different responders to the surveys.